How to Make Soy Candles and Feel World’s Festiveness at Home

 While traveling to these countries and experiencing these candle lighting traditions and festivals in person is not always possible, you can bring the world’s festiveness home with your homemade candles.
 It doesn’t take long to fall in love with the art of candle making.
 Moreover, the pleasure and results far exceed your efforts and inputs.

-Homemade Candles versus Store-bought Candles
+Homemade Candles versus Store-Bought Candles

 Natural Wax in Homemade Candles

 Although I enjoy the hygge feel and coziness that a burning candle adds to it, I rarely buy candles myself.
 Unfortunately, most companies still use paraffin.
-According to the American Lung Association, the paraffin candles discharge a petro-carbon soot that contains nearly a dozen of toxins, including carcinogens.
+According to the American Lung Association, the paraffin candles discharge a petro-carbon soot that contains nearly a dozen toxins, including carcinogens.

 Homemade Soy and Beeswax Candles Last Longer